 - For vehicles equipped with an automatic transmission, the vehicle must be in PARK to recall memory positions.
-If a recall is attempted when the vehicle is not in PARK, a message will be displayed in the Electronic Vehicle Information Center (EVIC) or Driver Information Display (DID). - For vehicles equipped with a manual transmission, the vehicle speed must be at 0 mph (0 km/h) to recall memory positions.
-If a recall is attempted with the vehicle speed above 0 mph (0 km/h), a message will display in the EVIC/DID.
+If a recall is attempted when the vehicle is not in PARK, a message will appear in the instrument cluster display. - For vehicles equipped with a manual transmission, the vehicle speed must be at 0 mph (0 km/h) to recall memory positions.
+If a recall is attempted with the vehicle speed above 0 mph (0 km/h), a message will appear in the instrument cluster display.